peer support & respite centers OF gEORGIA

 A Proactive Interview is an interactive dialogue between a Respite Center peer staff and a peer participant.
 It is used to determine the type of respite supports preferred by the participant.
 It is completed while a participant is feeling well.

-Proactive Interviews are offered weekdays in White County by appointment only; in Bartow County between 9:00-11:00 am, and in Decatur, between 3:00-5:00 pm.
-All Respite Centers offer Proactive Interviews any time on the weekends during opening hours.
+Proactive Interviews are offered weekdays in White County and Colquitt County by appointment only; in Bartow County between 9:00-11:00 am, and in Decatur, between 3:00-5:00 pm.
+All Respite Centers offer Proactive Interviews during open hours.